sahleone/TV-Script-Generation/README.md

 # TV-Script-Generation
-Build will generate a new, "fake" TV script.
+In this project, I will be using a Seinfeld dataset of scripts from 9 seasons.
+The Neural Network you'll build will generate a new, "fake" TV script.

+## Data
+The data is located in ./data/Seinfeld_Scripts.txt.
+Feel free to swap it out try something else
+(The hypperparameters might need updating ).